stackprint/docs/docs/configuring-resources.md

 `user` The rule applies to a single user.

-`organisation` The rule applies to all subhects of an organisation.
+`organisation` The rule applies to all users of an organisation.

 `authenticated` The rule applies to all authenticated users.